phurinutwara/dotfiles/arch/README.md

 # other use /bin/bash, but i personally use /bin/zsh and i had pacstrapped it

-# if you added user and group but your typo was wrong,
+# if you added user and group but your typo was wrong or there wasn't has a specific group yet,
 # later you can use usermod to alter the user. for example,

 # $ useradd -m -G wheel -s /bin/besh pwarch